Members of the Advisory Committee will:

 - Help craft a long-term vision

 - Identify other potential funding sources and partners

 - Provide insight on state and national issues such as regionalization and agency accreditation

-- Represent and promote LPHI’s programs to the local health community
+- Represent and promote the LPHI’s programs to the local health community

-- Assist LPHI in establishing appropriate partnerships and collaborations with other public health organizations, including the regional Emergency Preparedness Coalition network.
+- Assist the Local Public Health Institute in establishing appropriate partnerships and collaborations with other public health organizations, including the regional Emergency Preparedness Coalition network.

-In March 2013, the Local State Advisory Committee (LSAC) agreed to act as LPHI’s Advisory Committee.
-LPHI business is part of the LSAC agenda approximately three times per year.
+In January 2020, the Coalition for Local Public Health (CLPH) agreed to act as LPHI’s Advisory Committee.
+LPHI’s business is part of the CLPH agenda approximately three times per year.
 LPHI will continue to collaborate with MDPH Bureaus, other training centers, and academic institutions on and training development.